 Article top media content

 Ada Hegerberg was tipped for success from making her top-flight Norwegian debut for Kolbotn aged 15 and since then she has already racked up more than 250 career goal, including a record 15 in the 2017/18 UEFA Women's Champions League, her and Lyon's third triumph in a row.
-In 2015/16 she was voted UEFA Best Women's Player in Europe and with the 2018 Ballon d'Or now in her possession, we salute a player with a career goals tally that would be the envy of strikers a decade older than her 23 years of age.
+In 2015/16 she was voted UEFA Best Women's Player in Europe and with the 2018 Ballon d'Or also in her possession, we salute a player with a career goals tally that would be the envy of strikers a decade older than a player still barely into her mid-20s.

 What they say